invest41/Articles/cl3f10zzd010kmynvh4x1co8b.md

 Medical experts do not see a take over happening, but rather, more of [A.I. augmenting work in healthcare](https://youtu.be/PZQMyj-9z-w) as it is a field saturated with complex protocols and procedures, and if such a take over is ever to be, then [it’s likely years away](https://www.forbes.com/sites/forbestechcouncil/2019/03/15/ai-will-not-replace-doctors-but-it-may-drastically-change-their-jobs/?sh=2faeaa53636a).
 Although, as human beings we've learnt to never underestimate the growth and trajectory of human technology.

-Right now, studies in [Diagnostic Radiology](https://arxiv.org/abs/2004.10507), [Cancer Research](https://arxiv.org/abs/1606.05718) and [Dentistry](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6502856/) are being undertaken by top medical institutes with funding supplied by top organizations (i.e. Google, Meta, Nividia, etc.), with Centres of learning being established and dedicated, to the study of the applications of Artificial Intelligence in healthcare as well as the [ethical issues](https://plato.stanford.edu/entries/ethics-ai/) its use might spawn.
+Right now, studies in [Diagnostic Radiology](https://arxiv.org/abs/2004.10507), [Cancer Research](https://arxiv.org/abs/1606.05718) and [Dentistry](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6502856/) are being undertaken by top medical institutes with funding supplied by top organizations (i.e. Google, Meta, Nividia, etc.), with Centres of learning being established and dedicated, to the study of the applications of Artificial Intelligence in healthcare, as well as the [ethical issues](https://plato.stanford.edu/entries/ethics-ai/) its use might spawn.

 |  [<center><bold>Pneumonia Detection Using Retina Net</bold></center>](https://www.springml.com/blog/pneumonia-detection-using-retina-net/)|  |